vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_complete.md

 ### Options

 ```
+      --dry-run              Print the actions that would be taken and report any known errors that would have occurred.
   -h, --help                 help for complete
+      --keep-data            Keep the original source table data that was copied by the MoveTables workflow.
+      --keep-routing-rules   Keep the routing rules in place that direct table traffic from the source keyspace to the target keyspace of the MoveTables workflow.
+      --rename-tables        Keep the original source table data that was copied by the MoveTables workflow, but rename each table to '_<tablename>_old'.
 ```

 ### Options inherited from parent commands

 ```
-      --action_timeout duration   timeout for the total command (default 1h0m0s)
+      --action_timeout duration   timeout to use for the command (default 1h0m0s)
+      --compact                   use compact format for otherwise verbose outputs
       --format string             The format of the output; supported formats are: text,json. (default "text")
-      --server string             server to use for connection (required)
+      --server string             server to use for the connection (required)
       --target-keyspace string    Target keyspace for this workflow.
   -w, --workflow string           The workflow you want to perform the command on.
 ```